 1:07 James Comer says that no significant learning can occur without a significant relationship.
 George Washington Carver says all learning is understanding relationships.
 Everyone in this room has been affected by a teacher or an adult.
 For years, I have watched people teach.
-I have looked at the best and I've look at some of the worst.
+I have looked at the best and I've looked at some of the worst.

 1:33 A colleague said to me one time, "They don't pay me to like the kids.
 They pay me to teach a lesson.
 The kids should learn it.
-I should teach it.
-They should learn it.
-Case closed."
+I should teach it, they should learn it, Case closed."

 1:44 Well, I said to her, "You know, kids don't learn from people they don't like."